CrystalFerrai/UeSaveGame/readme.md

-# Unreal Engine 4 Save Game Library
+# Unreal Engine Save Game Library

-This is a .NET library for reading and writing standard Unreal Engine 4 save game files.
+This is a .NET library for reading and writing standard Unreal Engine 4 and 5 save game files.
 This library should work with most games which do not use any custom serialization, but may require updating for games it hasn't seen before.

 ## Releases